MarekBs/MarekBs/README.md

-Hello, my name is Marek and I am currently studying applied informatics at FEI STU Bratislava 4.th year.
+Hello, my name is Marek, and I am currently in my 4th year of studying Applied Informatics at FEI STU Bratislava.
+I've always been passionate about new technologies and computers.
-New technologies and computers were always really interesting for me.
+I have basic experience in Java, C, C++, and Python, and you can find some of my projects on my profile.
-I have some basic experience in Java, C, C++ and python.
+Recently, I’ve been focusing on web development and have gained some experience working with React.
-You can find some of my projects on my profile.
-Nowadays I am learning web-dev HTML,CSS,JS, React.
-I would love to have possibility to gain real life experience from programming  in any company.
-Every offer is highly appreciated.
+I am eager to further develop my skills and would love the opportunity to gain real-world programming experience in a company.
+Every offer is greatly appreciated!